The comparative rarity of the C-29 transmitter control box for the ARC-5 set tends to make more extreme

 mentioned above.
 The paint film thickness required of wrinkle paint is greater than that of normal paint, and

-leaving the old paint on causes problems in the careful removal of the wrinkle paint over the lettering.
+leaving the old paint on causes problems in the careful removal of the new wrinkle paint over the lettering.
 A very light

 coat of zinc chromate is all that is necessary prior to spraying the two requisite coats of wrinkle.
 The C-29 is one of those